-- 1. Develop the use of matrix algebra techniques that is needed by engineers for practical applications - 2.
-Apply Fundamental Theorem of Taylor's, Rolle's Theorem, Maclaurin's theorems. - 3.
+- 1. Develop the use of matrix algebra techniques that is needed by engineers for practical applications. - 2.
+Utilize mean value theorems to real life problems. - 3.
+Familiarize with functions of several variables which is useful in optimization. - 4.
 Learn important tools of calculus in higher dimensions.
-Students will become familiar with - 4.
-2- dimensional coordinate systems. - 5.
-Understand and apply the double and triple integrals in various engineering aspects. - 6.
-Interpret the physical meaning of different operators such as gradient, curl and divergence. - 7.
+Students will become familiar with 2- dimensional coordinate systems. - 5.
+Interpret the physical meaning of different operators such as gradient, curl and divergence. - 6.
 Apply Fundamental Theorem of Line Integrals, Green's Theorem, Stokes' Theorem, or Divergence Theorem to evaluate integrals.